The Emacs Widget Library

 menu-choice

-Allows the user to choose one of multiple options from a menu, each option is itself a widget.
-Only the selected option will be visible in the buffer.
+Allows the user to choose one of multiple options from a menu, where each option is itself a widget.
+Only the selected option is visible in the buffer.

 radio-button-choice

 Allows the user to choose one of multiple options by activating radio buttons.
 The options are implemented as widgets.
-All options will be visible in the buffer.
+All options are visible in the buffer, with the selected one marked as chosen.

 item